Moon-eyed people: Early sources

 One early source about the time before the Cherokee removal is an account by early Tennessee governor, John Sevier.
 Sevier lived at a time when North Georgia and other parts of the Appalachians were still part of the Cherokee Nation.
 Between 1800 and 1805, he was involved with treaties that later led to the Cherokee Removal.

 According to a 1969 newspaper article in Forsyth County News (Georgia), Sevier visited Fort Mountain in 1782.
-The article cites John Sevier (from a letter, date unspecified) as saying that "Chief Ocotosota of the Cherokees, then 90 years old," had told Sevier that his own forefathers "told of the fort being built by white men from across the great water."
+The article cites John Sevier (from a letter, date unspecified) as saying that "Chief Oconostota of the Cherokees, then 90 years old," had told Sevier that his own forefathers "told of the fort being built by white men from across the great water."
 Chief Oconostota died in 1783, which would have been in the year following Sevier's visit.

 Benjamin Smith Barton, author of New Views of the Origin of the Tribes and Nations of America (1797), describes an ancient people who were "moon-eyed."
 Barton, citing Colonel Leonard Marbury (an intermediary between the government and the Cherokee), writes, "the Cheerake tell us, that when they first arrived in the country which they inhabit, they found it possessed by certain 'moon-eyed-people,' who could not see in the day-time.
 These wretches they expelled."
 A 1923 article in The Chattanooga News mentions a 1797 book by Barton and repeats the Cherokee legend about moon-eyed people.
 The article says of Barton, "He seems to consider them an albino race."